Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Materials and methods

 \subsubsection{Network architecture}

-The point cloud segmentation network consists of a shared 3D feature extraction backbone, followed by three parallel prediction heads.
+The point cloud segmentation network consists of a shared 3D feature extraction backbone, followed by three parallel prediction heads (Figure~\ref{fig:pipeline}).
 The first head is dedicated to semantic segmentation.
-The two others extract two complementary embeddings of each point, which serve as the basis for tree instance clustering.
+To address the complexity of segmenting trees in densely packed forests, it proved beneficial to use two heads to extract two complementary embeddings of each point, which serve as the basis for tree instance clustering.

 As feature extraction backbone we use a sparse 3D convolutional neural network (CNN), implemented in the MinkowskiEngine library~\citep{Choy2019June4D}.
 It offers a favourable trade-off between performance and computational cost~\citep{Xiang2023Review}.
 Essentially, the backbone is a 3D version of the U-Net architecture that processes voxelised point clouds with sub-manifold sparse convolutions, generating per-point feature vectors of length 16.
 These features are then passed to the three prediction heads.